garrandall/popular-music-data/tracks/this-time-i-m-in-it-for-love-player.md

 You're bound lose a few
 Even your best-made plans
 Before you know it, they are falling through
-But that couldn't happen to me oooh and you
+But that couldn't happen to me ohnd you

 This time I'm in it for love
 This time I'm in it to win